vanshchaudhary324/Python-Starter-Pack/README.md

 - Q: QR Code Generator
 - M: Madlibs
 - S: Story Generator
-- Quiz Game (Q) fits both Games and Creativity!
+- Quiz Game (Q) fits both Games and Creativity!.

 How to Use